maxamundsen/previous/src/pages/docs/routing.md

 # Routing
+A `route` is a mapping between a specified URL, and a `controller`.
+A controller is a function that handles an HTTP request.

+You can think of a `route` as the answer to the question: "What code is executed when I navigate to this URL?".

-The codebase keeps routing simple by placing all routes in a single file `routes.go`.
+The codebase keeps routing simple by placing all route mappings in a single file: `routes.go`.
 This allows routes (and subsequently the code behind the route) to be looked up with one search in your editor.
+If you prefer to separate

-A basic routes file looks something like this:
+A basic `routes.go` file looks something like this:
 ```go
 package main